Maui is a popular destination for many people, especially for those who love to explore. And not everything involves the beach!

 The reward at the top is a spectacular sunrise view of all that makes Maui so special, including Hana Bay, Lahaina and Ka’anapali Beach.

+Craving more thrills?
 Ride a mountain bike down the dormant volcano – guaranteed it’s an experience that you will never forget!

+Molokini Crater is one of the best places for snorkeling in Maui.
 It’s a protected marine sanctuary that allows snorkelers to get up close and personal with some of Hawaii’s most diverse sea life.

 The volcanic crater is crescent-shaped and is located about 2.5 miles from the southeast coast of Maui, measuring about 1 mile across and 600 feet deep.

-You can also go scuba diving at Molokini Crater if you are experienced enough too!
+You can also go scuba diving at Molokini Crater if you are experienced enough, too!

+The answer is, yes of course!
 A snorkel vest is provided with your gear, so rest easy knowing that you can float all your worries away.

 Located near Ma’alaea Harbor, the Maui Ocean Center is a private, non-profit marine education facility and aquarium.